-The best alternatives to Google Photos in 2023
+The best alternative to Google Photos in 2023

 Flickr is an incredibly generous free alternative to Google Photos, letting you store up to 1000 photos and videos at no cost (but there are ads).
 And like Google’s offering, it’s on web, Android, and iOS - with a Mac-only uploader tool also available.

 Frequent photographers will likely outgrow the free limit pretty quickly.
 But to keep things really simple, there’s only one upgrade option: FlickrPro, which features unlimited photo cloud storage for a monthly, annual, or bi-annual subscription.
 Images can be automatically uploaded, stored at full resolution, with a range of analytics tools for professionals (and the data-curious).

 In our review, we said, “FlickrPro offers a strong entry into the cloud storage space of image and video storage, combining the social aspect for sharing the content.
 It excels at the unlimited storage, with a dedicated software tool, the cross platform support, and the ease of use especially with tagging images.”

 However, that file type support is limited - nothing beyond JPG, PNG, and non-animated GIFS.
 As we noted, “unfortunately, this leaves out RAW images that are popular with pro photographers.
 Any other image that gets uploaded will be converted to the JPEG format.

 Flickr photos are organized in a tidy social feed, which you can set public or private.
 By setting your photostream as public, other photographers can follow and comment on your work.